astronomer/docs/software/runtime-version-lifecycle-policy.md

 ---
 title: "Astro Runtime maintenance and lifecycle policy"
-sidebar_label: "Astro Runtime maintenance policy"
+sidebar_label: "Maintenance and lifecycle policy"
 id: runtime-version-lifecycle-policy
 description: Learn how Astronomer releases and maintains Astro Runtime, the core component that powers a differentiated Apache Airflow experience on Astro.
 ---

 Astro Runtime is a production ready, data orchestration tool based on Apache Airflow that is distributed as a Docker image and is required by all Astronomer products.
 It is intended to provide organizations with improved functionality, reliability, efficiency, and performance.
-Deploying Astro Runtime is a requirement if your organization is using Astro.
+Deploying Astro Runtime is a recommended alternative to [Astronomer Certified](image-architecture.md).

 Policies define the period that specific Astro Runtime versions are supported and the frequency updates are provided.